JorgeGarciaIrazabal/ajson/README.md

 @AJson()
 class Restaurant:
+    customer_list: List[Customer]  # if we want to have nested objects, we need to define the types with the annotations
+    '''
+        @aj{"name": "customers"}
+        we can create the @aj annotation in the attribute  definition
+    '''
+    owner: str
+    location: str

     def __init__(self):
         self.location = None
         self.owner = "John Smith"
         self.customer_list = []
-        '''
-            @aj{"type": "Customer", "name": "customers"}

-            If we have nested objects, we need to define what type of object it is.
-            By default, the type is the same name as the class name, but you can modify it with the  `type_name` parameter in the decorator @AJson(type_name="MyCustomer") this way you can prevent conflicts with classes with the same name.
-        '''

 restaurant_str = '''
 {